Xyntopia/taskyon/public/docs/tools.md

     },
     "required": ["num1", "num2"]
   },
-  "code": "(num1, num2)=>{return num1 + num2;}"
+  "code": "({num1, num2})=>{return num1 + num2;}"
 }
 ```

-This tool definition specifies two input parameters, `num1` and `num2`, and returns their sum.
+## Security and Execution Environment

-### Secure Execution Environment
+### Sandboxed Execution

-To maintain security, Taskyon executes user-defined tools in a sandboxed iframe.
-This environment restricts the tool's access to the system, allowing only the execution of scripts without any additional permissions.
-This ensures that tools cannot access or modify Taskyon's internal data or settings or access user data.
+User-defined tools are executed in a sandboxed iframe to maintain security.
+This environment restricts the tool's access to user data and prevents XSS attacks.

+### Webpage Integration

-In the case of a webpage integration, the tools are defined in the context of the parent of the Taskyon iframe.
-This means
-that taskyon inherently doesn't have access to anything on the webpage that embeds it.
-Interaction with Taskyon happens
+When integrated into a webpage, tools are defined in the context of the parent iframe.
+This ensures that Taskyon doesn't have direct access to webpage data, and all interactions are explicitly granted through defined functions.
+This gives the user of Taskyon
-through tools/functions provided to taskyon.
-Tools can potentially send data from the webpage through a the result returned by a function.
-Every interaction with taskyon therefore is explicitly granted from your webpage by defining a function.
-This ensures 100% control over which data is shared with taskyon and you are
+integration 100% control over which data is shared.

-always in control which data is shared to taskyon.
+## Debugging Tools

+To debug your tool in the browser:

+1. Open the development tools (Ctrl+Shift+I in most browsers).
+2. Click on "Sources".
+3. Find the JavaScript file with your tool's name in the folder: `about:srcdoc -> (no domain) -> <TOOLNAME>.js`.
+4. Add breakpoints and follow the execution in the browser.

 ## Built-in Tools

-Taskyon comes with several built-in tools that provide essential functionalities out-of-the-box.
-These tools are ready to use and can be easily integrated into your workflows.
-Examples of built-in tools include:

-- **File Content Retrieval**: A tool to get the contents of an uploaded file.
-- **Python Script Execution**: A tool to execute Python scripts and return the results.
-- **JS Script Execution**: A tool to execute javascript code and return the results.
-- **modifyPrompts**: Taskyon can modify its own prompts here.
-This makes it easy to quickly evaluate
-  different prompts in order to customize Taskyon for your purposes.
+Taskyon provides several out-of-the-box tools, including:

+- File Content Retrieval
+- Python Script Execution
+- JS Script Execution
+- modifyPrompts (for customizing Taskyon's prompts)

 ## Conclusion

-Taskyon's tool system is designed to be flexible, secure, and user-friendly, allowing for extensive customization and integration.
-Whether you are using built-in tools, creating your own, or leveraging LLMs for dynamic tool generation, Taskyon provides a robust framework for managing and executing tasks efficiently.
-For more information and to start creating your own tools, visit the [Tools Manager](tools).
+Taskyon's tool system offers a robust framework for managing and executing tasks efficiently.
+Its flexibility allows for extensive customization and integration, whether using built-in tools, creating custom ones, or leveraging LLMs for dynamic tool generation.

+For more information and to start creating your own tools, visit the [Tools Manager](/tools).